SebastianWolf-SAP/jak-test/README.md

 This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.

 ### Others
 I'll be the master of disaster!
+But you're not the masterdata of disaster!